 How Decreased Libido Can Manifest

 All of these manifestations are naturally somewhat related to one another.
-Most are a combination of physical and psychological responses, that can have a negative reinforcement on one another.
+Most are a combination of physical and psychological responses that can negatively reinforce one another.
 Less interest in sex and decreased energy or stamina can lead to less satisfying sexual encounters, which in turn may further de-emphasize sex as a priority.
 Likewise, erectile dysfunction or dissatisfaction with sexual performance associated with aging and body changes can be masked by some men via less interest in sex.
 This may not be a true decreased sex drive, but a psychological or coping mechanism to avoid confronting and addressing erectile dysfunction.
-These are just two example scenarios – there are a myriad of different combinations and degrees to which all of these factors can come together to result in a decreased libido.
+These are just two example scenarios – there is a myriad of different combinations and degrees to which all of these factors can come together to result in a decreased libido.

-The important takeaway here is that lifestyle and inherent physical effects associated with aging are real, and have an impact on the sexual health, happiness, and fulfillment of many men as they get older.
-Through a combination of physical and psychological effects, the way in which these problems manifest – and the degree to which they cause concern or frustration – will vary from man to man.
+The important takeaway here is that lifestyle and inherent physical effects associated with aging are real and impact the sexual health, happiness, and fulfillment of many men as they get older.
+Through a combination of physical and psychological effects, how these problems manifest – and the degree to which they cause concern or frustration – will vary from man to man.
 In almost all cases, however, men who are being honest with themselves will admit that they would rather have their sex drive and sexual performance return to the way it was in their younger years, rather than simply accept this “new normal” that they are experiencing.
 They need a libido boost rather than simply giving in to the march of time.